Need to get dinner on the table in short order? Try our Easy Chicken Lo Mein recipe.

 Directions:

-- Cook the pasta or noodles until they are al dente, strain, and set aside.
+- Cook the 1 pound of pasta or noodles until they are al dente, strain, and set aside.

 - Add 2 tablespoons of stir-fry or sesame oil to a wok over medium-high heat.